Updated June 26, 2020

 Yes.
-Currently, the Caves and the Caves Trail are closed at Warsaw Caves CA because hikers would be unable to ensure physical distancing while spelunking.
-Also, there are several trails at Harold Town CA that are closed during the spring due to wet conditions.
-All closed trails are signed and we ask that visitors obey the closures to ensure distance and avoid damaging trails.
-At this time we are only allowing walkthrough/bike through access to our properties.
-Parking areas at Warsaw Caves and Selwyn Beach will remain closed until further notice.
+Currently, the Caves and the Caves Trail are closed at Warsaw Caves CA because hikers would be unable to physically distance while spelunking.
+Any trails that are closed are marked with signs and we ask that visitors obey the closures to ensure distance and avoid damaging trails.

 In addition to physical distancing, are there any other rules that must be followed while visiting Conservation Areas or trails?

 Yes.
 The use of wheeled motorized land vehicles (i.e. ATV) is prohibited.

 Visitors cannot light fires in non-designated areas.